now browsing by author

 —Inclusion on this list does not mean a particular book is particularly good or has some universal appeal that makes it the best book of all time.
 It just holds some deep(er) meaning to me.

 —I may or may not disclose that meaning to you.
+Some things are private and will stay that way.

 —This will not be the most diverse list of books to ever exist on the face of the earth.
 I fully admit I have not been the most diverse reader out there.
 I definitely could—and should—do better.